 Real health expenditure and real per capita health expenditure are presented in constant (1997) dollars.
-Constant dollar expenditure was calculated using price indices for public and private expenditures in each province and territory.
+In the absence of a universal health care price index, constant dollar expenditure was calculated using price indices for public and private expenditures in each province and territory.
 The indices are the implicit price indices (IPIs) for government current expenditure, which are used to deflate public-sector health care spending, and the health component of the CPI, which is used to deflate private-sector health care spending.
 Statistics Canada developed both sets of indices.
-A more complete explanation of the methodology for calculating IPIs is available in Statistics Canada publications.
-Additionally, for the calculation of constant dollars by fiscal year, IPIs for the calendar year were used as a proxy.
+A more complete explanation of the methodology for calculating IPIs is available in Statistics Canada publications.1 Additionally, for the calculation of constant dollars by fiscal year, IPIs for the calendar year were used as a proxy.